sandeshlawhale/wordle-clone/README.md

   3. Other Pages
   4. and more..

-It has some flaws also,
-  1. It's not all responsive.
-  2. Layout is bit off.
-  3. Colors and Typography.

-I'll do it in future when i get time fom other projects and all.

 Through the journey I've learned a lot. what i learned so far is in front of you try it and share me your response.
 I'll be happy.